sourcey/libsourcey/README.md

 ## Features

-* **Event-based IO** — Core modules are built on top of `libuv` (the underlying C library that powers Node.js) and use event-based asynchronous IO throughout to maximise performance and minimise concurrency reliance for building mission critical native and server-side apps.
+* **Event-based IO** — Core modules are built on top of `libuv` (the underlying C library that powers Node.js) and use event-based asynchronous IO throughout to maximise performance and minimise concurrency reliance for building mission critical native and server side apps.

 * **Cross platform** — The codebase is cross platform and should compile on any system with access to a modern C++11 compiler.
-We have successfully compiled and used LibSourcey on the following platforms; Linux(gcc), Mac(Xcode, gcc), Windows(msys, vs), Android and iOS.
+We have successfully compiled and used LibSourcey on the following platforms: Linux(gcc), Mac(Xcode, gcc), Windows(msys, vs), Android and iOS.

 * **Clean readable code** — Modern C++11 design principles have been used for clear and readable code.
 Libraries are modular for simple integration into your existing projects.